dfinity/ICRC/ICRCs/ICRC-7/ICRC-7.md

   * `icrc7:max_take_value` of type `nat` (optional): The maximum `take` value for paginated query calls this ledger implementation supports.
 The value applies to all paginated queries the ledger exposes.
 When present, should be the same as the result of the [`icrc7_max_take_value`](#icrc7_max_take_value) query call.
   * `icrc7:max_memo_size` of type `nat` (optional): The maximum size of `memo`s as supported by an implementation.
 When present, should be the same as the result of the [`icrc7_max_memo_size`](#icrc7_max_memo_size) query call.

-Note that if max values specified through metadata are violated in a query call by providing larger argument lists or resulting in larger responses than permitted, the canister traps with an according system error message.
+Note that if `icrc7_max...` limits specified through metadata are violated in a query call by providing larger argument lists or resulting in larger responses than permitted, the canister SHOULD return a response only to a prefix of the request items.

 ```candid "Type definitions" +=
 // Generic value in accordance with ICRC-3